Travel

 Once you’ve arrived on Coron, there are plenty of things to do.

-• Explore out the abandoned plane wreck
+• Explore the abandoned plane wreck

 • Island Hopping Tours (including Kayangan Lake, Barracuda Lake, Twin Lagoon)